dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ```

 The `getEnrollmentResult()` method returns the result of the enrollment request.
-Since **MAMEnrollmentNotification** extends **MAMUserNotification**, the identity of the user for whom the enrollment was attempted is also available.
-The app must implement the **MAMNotificationReceiver** interface to receive these notifications, detailed in the [SDK Notifications](#Registering-for-notifications-from-the-SDK) section.
+Since `MAMEnrollmentNotification` extends `MAMUserNotification`, the identity of the user for whom the enrollment was attempted is also available.
+The app must implement the `MAMNotificationReceiver` interface to receive these notifications, detailed in the [Register for notifications from the SDK](#Register-for-notifications-from-the-SDK) section.

-### App requirements

-For authentication and licensing checks, as well as the periodic check-in operations, the app must provide the ADAL parameters as specified in the [ADAL section](#Configure-Azure-Active-Directory-Authentication-Libraries-(ADAL)).
-In particular, the **ClientID** and **Authority** values are required.

-Since the MAMEnrollmentManager has a dependency on ADAL for authentication, the app must use a compatible version of the [ADAL library](https://github.com/AzureAD/azure-activedirectory-library-for-android).
-This feature cannot be fully supported with versions earlier than 1.1.18.

-The app is expected to call the `enrollApplication` method periodically even though it may be already enrolled.
-Why?

-1. If the app is not currently enrolled because the user was not licensed, the app should call `enrollApplication` to determine if the user’s tenant has been onboarded in the past 24 hours.

-2. If the app has successfully enrolled, subsequent calls to `enrollApplication` will update the user’s refresh token.
-It is necessary to keep the refresh token up-to-date in order for the Company Portal to perform background check-in operations and pick up any policy updates from the Intune MAM Service.
-Therefore `enrollApplication` should be called every time the user’s refresh token is updated, **or every 24 hours at the least**.

-3. If attempting to use a background service to perform this periodic enrollment, please be aware that `enrollApplication` calls can lead to UI elements appearing on screen.
-Take that into consideration and test heavily if you decide to do so -- it may lead to strange UX elements.
+The registered user account's status may change when an enrollment notification is received, but it will not change in some cases (e.g. if `AUTHORIZATION_NEEDED` notification is received after a more informative result such as `WRONG_USER`, the more informative result will be maintained as the account's status)